 Frequently Asked Questions

-Within the Behavioral Science, opportunities to help you decide what you want to do after college abound.
+The Behavioral Science major offers many opportunities to help you decide and prepare for what you want to do after college.
 A wide variety of courses such as Career and Life Planning Credit, and internships can help you decide.
 All courses in the Behavioral Sciences are taught by professors who have much experience in a variety of workplaces, schools, corporations, health centers, which they are ready to share with you.

 Full-time students can complete the 120-credit degree program in four years.

 Yes.
-The major has 4 required courses and 8 electives which means that courses that you have taken already may be evaluated and may be credited toward your major.
-Such courses may also be counted as electives.
+The major has 4 required courses and 8 major electives.
+The 4 required courses must be taken at Mercy.
+Behavioral and Social Science courses that you have taken already may be evaluated and credited toward your 8 major elective courses.

 Program Details & Curriculum